Reno Solar Power: How it Stacks Up Against the Rest

-Although Nevada was once shut off from the solar industry, the future is looking brighter.
+Although Nevada’s past legislation has shut down the solar industry, the future is looking brighter.
 Reno solar power is bigger and better than you might think.

-When it comes to going solar, there are a couple of things that make Nevada a good place to have solar installed.
-These variables can be organized into two categories: state policy and incentives.
+When it comes to going solar, a couple of things make Nevada a good place to have solar installed.
+These variables organize into two categories: state policy and incentives.

 Nevada State Policy’s Affect on Solar

 Nevada has the 14th best Renewable Portfolio Standard (RPS) in the nation.
-This is largely due to Nevada mandating their utilities either generate or buy 25 percent of their energy through renewable sources by 2025.
-This means more incentives for utility solar customers.
+In the RPS, Nevada mandates utilities generate or buy 25 percent of their energy through renewable sources by 2025.
+These standards encourage utilities to offer incentives to their solar-generation customers.

 Nevada’s Solar Carve-out